 I was working on our “About Us” web page when I started to think about how we could describe our ethics.
-It’s tougher than you might think.
-Not that one doesn’t understand ethics, that’s not what I mean.
-I mean it’s difficult putting them all together in an organized manner that makes sense and is easy to read.
+It’s difficult putting them all together in an organized manner that makes sense and is easy to read.

 I’ve seen others with additional commandments but these sum it up very well.
-I have to ask myself, “How could they know how perfectly these would apply in 2020?”
+I have to ask myself, “How could they know how perfectly these would apply today?”
 Satisfying.

 The Ten Commandments of Computer Ethics

 - Thou shalt not use a computer to harm other people.